Dick Figures: The Movie

-Dick Figures: The Movie is a 2013 independent American adult animated science fantasy action comedy film produced by Remochoso and Six Point Harness and distributed by Mondo Media.
+Dick Figures: The Movie is a 2013 independent American adult animated action comedy film produced by Remochoso and Six Point Harness and distributed by Mondo Media.
 It is based on the animated web series Dick Figures.
 The film was written and directed by Ed Skudder and Zack Keller (in their feature directorial debuts) and produced by Nick Butera and Andy Fiedler.
 Skudder and Keller star as Red and Blue, two best friends and polar opposites who set out on a journey to find the Great Sword of Destiny for the Raccoon in order to save their friendship, Pink's birthday, and the world from Lord Takagami.
-It also features the voices of Eric Bauza, Ben Tuller, Shea Carter, (Note: Formerly Shea Logsdon.)
-Mike Nassar, Chad Quandt, and Lauren K. Sokolov.
+It also features the voices of Eric Bauza, Ben Tuller, Shea Carter, Mike Nassar, Chad Quandt, and Lauren K. Sokolov.

 It is Mondo Media's first feature-length film and independent company 6 Point Harness's first original feature film.
 The film was released on VOD on September 17, 2013.